Ducks goalie keeps emotions, opposition in check

 "He's probably the most misunderstood goalie that I think I have ever had," Sudarshan said.
 "He's extremely funny, very intelligent, very engaging and he's got a wicked sense of humor."

 Gibson has weathered assorted competition for the starting job in net for Anaheim from veteran incumbent Jonas Hiller; 2015 starter Frederik Andersen, now with the Toronto Maple Leafs; and even his backup, Jonathan Bernier, who challenged for the job with his sound play at points in this season.
 The Ducks handed the starting job to Gibson after trading Andersen to Toronto for two draft picks last June.
-He spent the season trying to master the preparation and commitment level it takes to be a No. 1 goalie capable of making 55 to 65 starts over an 82-game schedule.
+Gibson missed about a quarter of this season with injuries, which have presented obstacles throughout his career, and spent the balance of it trying to master the preparation and commitment level it takes to be a No. 1 goalie capable of making 55 to 65 starts over an 82-game schedule.
 It was quite an adjustment from his days as a rookie who relied mainly on talent and swagger.

 "He was a young lad and didn't know what an NHL goalie needs to do to prepare," Sudarshan said.
 "There's no question that there's been -- continues to be -- an improvement in that area."